junxit/us-congress-bills-114/bill.md

 - **(7)** in subsection (l), by striking all after “may enter into” and inserting “a grant, contract, cooperative agreement, or other agreement with a private sector for-profit or nonprofit entity to administer the prize competition, subject to the provisions of this section.”;
 - **(8)** in subsection (m)—
   - **(A)** by amending paragraph (1) to read as follows:
     > - **(1)** *In general* Support for a prize competition under this section, including financial support for the design and administration of a prize competition or funds for a cash prize purse, may consist of Federal appropriated funds and funds provided by private sector for-profit and nonprofit entities.
-The head of an agency may accept funds from other Federal agencies, private sector for-profit entities, and nonprofit entities to support such prize competitions.
+The head of an agency may accept funds from other Federal agencies, private sector for-profit entities, and nonprofit entities, to be available to the extent provided by appropriations Acts, to support such prize competitions.
 The head of an agency may not give any special consideration to any private sector for-profit or nonprofit entity in return for a donation.

   - **(B)** in paragraph (2), by striking “prize awards” and inserting “cash prize purses”;
   - **(C)** in paragraph (3)(A)—